Episode Transcript

 really described what a Russian village was like for a

-The piece will be published at some point.
-I know
+published at some point.
+I know that my oldest daughter

-that my oldest daughter has got that now and she's
+has got that now and she's determined to get the

-Of work and made me wonder about As a lawyer,
+of work and made me wonder about As a lawyer,

 he wrote appeals briefs and as legal right.
 I mean,